This triangle scarf is worked in a classic granny square stitch motif, and quickly creates a classic looking accessory to wear!

 Check out other finished projects, here:

-Want to change colors in rows?
+How to change colors in rows

-Check out this quick video tutorial, here:
+Check out this quick video tutorial, right here

 Click Here to purchase a downloadable PDF version of this pattern!